John Roberts: Personal life

 Roberts and his wife, Jane Sullivan, were married on July 27, 1996, in the Cathedral of St. Matthew the Apostle.
 J. Michael Luttig was a groomsman at their wedding.
 Sullivan is a lawyer who met Roberts in New York.
 After graduating from the College of the Holy Cross, she received a master's degree in mathematics from Brown University and a Juris Doctor degree from the Georgetown University Law Center.
 She became a prominent legal recruiter at the firms of Major, Lindsey & Africa and Mlegal.
 Like Clarence Thomas, Sullivan has been on Holy Cross's board of trustees.
-John and Jane Roberts live in Chevy Chase, Maryland.
 They have two adopted children.

 During the late 1990s, while working for Hogan & Hartson, Roberts served on the steering committee of the Washington, D.C., chapter of the conservative Federalist Society, although he has said he has little recollection of any involvement.

+In 2022, it was reported that Jane Roberts earned $20 million from law firms with business before the Supreme Court.